Bound for Glory (2022): Storylines

 After Mickie James defeated Gisele Shaw in a Career Threatening match at Victory Road, she would be greeted backstage by Mia Yim, who James congratulated on her performance earlier that night.
 As such, James challenged Yim to a match at Bound for Glory, which Yim accepted.
 James is currently on her last "Last Rodeo", where if she lost her next match, she would retire from in-ring competition.
 On the September 29 episode of Impact!, Yim would have an interview with Gia Miller where she would mention wanting to be the person to end James's career due to the history they share.
-Shaw would interrupt scoffing that Yim could do what she couldn't, which would lead to a match between them.
+Shaw would interrupt scoffing that Yim could do what she could not, which would lead to a match between them.
 That match would happen a week later with Yim defeating Shaw with James on commentary for the match.
 After the match, James and Yim would have a respectful faceoff.

 At Emergence, VXT (Chelsea Green and Deonna Purrazzo) defeated The Death Dollz (Rosemary and Taya Valkyrie) to win the Impact Knockouts World Tag Team Championship due to accidental interference by Jessicka, the former Havok who has now embraced a more outgoing side of her character after a loss to Masha Slamovich.
 Since then, Jessicka had tried to prove herself to Rosemary that she can be serious when the time called for it.
 On the August 25 episode of Impact!, Jessicka would defeat Alisha Edwards while VXT would defeat Jordynne Grace and Mia Yim.
 A week later, Purrazzo would lose to Slamovich in a contender's match while the Death Dollz had a promo where Rosemary continued to have doubts about Jessicka.
 On the September 8 episode of Impact!, Green (with Purrazzo) defeated Valkyrie (with Rosemary and Jessicka) after Jessicka's help backfired on her.
 The Death Dollz would have a promo a week later with Rosemary being upset about recent losses.
 Valkyrie would try to make peace by suggesting she has an idea to turn things around.
 At Victory Road, the Death Dollz approached Impact producer Gail Kim about a rematch with Jessicka taking Rosemary's spot, leading to a brawl with VXT that saw Jessicka easily handle the champions.
 As such, Jessicka and Valkyrie would challenge VXT for the titles at Bound for Glory.
 On the September 29 episode of Impact!, Valkyrie and Jessicka would have a tense encounter with the Swingerella's, John E. Bravo, Johnny Swinger and Zicky Dice.
 Later in the episode, Rosemary would talk to Father James Mitchell about her doubts of success with Jessicka.
 Valkyrie and Jessicka would overhear the discussion and the group would end up agreeing to come together as a team.
 A week later, Jessicka and Valkyrie (with Rosemary) would defeat the Swingerella's (with Swinger and Dice) with Jessicka being dominant in the match.
 VXT was shown watching from backstage, where they dismissed the idea they could lose.